In the interior design world, window treatments are broken down into two categories: hard and soft treatments.

 Energy Efficiency

 Up to 50% of a home’s heating and cooling can be lost through its windows.
 Well-constructed window coverings will actually enhance the energy efficiency of your home.
-When you double up on treatments, not only do you get more light control options and the aesthetic benefits, you’ll also find that your home operates more efficiently.
+When you double up on treatments, not only do you get more light control options and aesthetic benefits, but you’ll also find that your home operates more efficiently.
 Hunter Douglas Honeycomb shades have earned the industry’s highest energy efficiency rating.
 Combine them with lined drapes and watch your energy bills shrink.

 Hide Headrails